How to Find the Best Physician Recruiters

 How to assess your healthcare organization's staffing requirements

-Before engaging with recruiters, organizations must conduct a thorough analysis of their staffing needs.
+Before engaging with recruiters, a healthcare organization must conduct a thorough analysis of its staffing needs.
 Identifying current and future requirements will help recruiters target the right job seekers.
-Here's how you can go about assessing your organization's needs:
+Here’s how you can go about assessing your organization’s needs:

 -